Isoplectron: Predation

 A study conducted by Bremner et al. (1989) compared insect response to disturbance (touch) between individuals living with mammalian predators and those on mammal-free islands.
 Wētā were observed to jump away or leap off tree branches when disturbed in environments with rodents, but were more likely to move away without haste in environments without rodents.
 The paper concluded that invertebrate populations, specifically the Isoplectron sp. population in Fiordland, altered their behaviour in environments that contained predators such as stoats (Mustela erminea) and ship rats (Rattus rattus) in comparison to predator free environments.
-Individuals within the genus Isoplectron are eaten by endemic reptiles such as the Tuatara (Sphenodon), spotted skink (Leiolopisma infrapunctatum) and Pacific geckos (Hoplodactylus pacificus) as well as avian species such as Riflemen (Acanthissitta chloris), Ruru (Ninox novaeseelandiae), Kākā (Nestor meridionalis) and Tieke (Philesturnus).
+Individuals within the genus Isoplectron are eaten by endemic reptiles such as the Tuatara (Sphenodon punctatus), spotted skink (Oligosoma kokowai) and Pacific geckos (Dactylocnemis pacificus) as well as avian species such as Rifleman (Acanthissitta chloris), Ruru (Ninox novaeseelandiae), Kākā (Nestor meridionalis) and Tīeke (Philesturnus).

 Conservation

 All species within the genus Isoplectron are considered not threatened and are consequently of little conservation concern.